JuliaLang/www.julialang.org/jsoc/gsoc/ferrite-fem.md

 Further infrastructure is provided in the form of different mesh parsers and a Julia based visualizer called [FerriteViz.jl](https://github.com/Ferrite-FEM/FerriteViz.jl).

 Below we provide a four of potential project ideas in [Ferrite.jl](https://github.com/ferrite-fem/Ferrite.jl).
 However, interested students should feel free to explore ideas they are interested in.
+Please contact any of the mentors listed below, or join the `#ferrite-fem` channel on the Julia slack to discuss.
 Projects in finite element visualization are also possible with [FerriteViz.jl](https://github.com/Ferrite-FEM/FerriteViz.jl).